atlassubbed/atlas-throttled-queue/README.md

   2. Do we call `done` when the queue has been exausted and all jobs have been executed?

 It doesn't seem very well-defined, but I could be wrong and I'd be open to ideas.

-#### streams

-You might have noticed we aren't using streams in the examples above.
-This is for simplicity.
-With tasks like this, it's better to use streams to limit your memory usage.